 For example, unlike ordinary EVA foam-based midsoles, Boost doesn’t stiffen in freezing temperatures.

-1) For easy runs: adidas UltraBoost 22
+1) Most comfortable sneaker for easy runs: adidas UltraBoost 22

 Under the elastic upper is a full-length and high-volume Boost midsole with plenty of ride comfort.